emoncms/task/readme.md

 ## ToDo list
 - Redis support
-- New processes: source_input, get_last_update_time

 ## Future developments (who knows when)
 - Add group support: this would allow access to group user's feeds.
-Useful for calculating aggregation feeds
+Useful for calculating aggregation feeds (this can currently be done from groups module view)